Wilson

 Wilson features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 63.3% of all households, including 26.8% couples with children, 26.1% couples without children, and 8.1% single parent families.
-Non-family households account for the remaining 36.7%, with lone person households at 27.5% and group households comprising 9.4%.
-The median household size is 2.5 people, which is smaller than the Greater Perth average of 2.6.
+Family households dominate at 63.3% of all households, comprising 26.8% couples with children, 26.1% couples without children, and 8.1% single parent families.
+Non-family households make up the remaining 36.7%, with lone person households at 27.5% and group households comprising 9.4% of the total.
+The median household size of 2.5 people is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households